 Watch how much your URG employees take on.
-In an effort to meet a company’s DEI goals, employees from diverse backgrounds are often disproportionately tasked with hosting interviews — and while diverse interview panels is something the GoodTime platform makes a priority, risking the well-being of your top team members is never worth it.
+In an effort to meet a company’s DEI goals, employees from diverse backgrounds are often disproportionately tasked with hosting interviews.
+While diverse interview panels is something GoodTime makes a priority, risking the well-being of your top team members is never worth it.

 Diversity doesn’t suddenly become important after a candidate starts a new job.
 It’s critical to blend representation into your candidate experience from day zero.

-Your entire hiring experience should be designed to promote inclusion and reduce bias — giving candidates the assurance that they would be welcomed to the team.
-The question to ask your hiring team: what are the barriers that candidates from underrepresented groups run into that gives them pause, or causes non acceptance of employment offers?
+Your entire hiring experience should be designed to promote inclusion and reduce bias.
+This gives candidates the assurance that they would be welcomed to the team.
+The question to ask your hiring team: what barriers do candidates from underrepresented groups run into that give them pause, or cause non acceptance of employment offers?

 What to do: Meeting DEI goals isn’t easy, but technology can help.
-With an intelligent interviewer selection tool, both candidates and interviewers can self-identify as part of a minority group if they choose, then be matched during the interview to someone with common ground.
+With intelligent interviewer selection, both candidates and interviewers can self-identify as part of a minority group if they choose, then be matched during the interview to someone with common ground.
 The end result is more inclusion, better candidate engagement, and less biased hiring.

 Nearly 70% of candidates claim that a terrific hiring experience would make them more likely to accept a potential employer’s job offer.

-However, almost half of hiring managers have never had training on how to conduct interviews.
-More than 1 in 5 even say they feel rushed to hire quickly, despite not knowing what they’re doing.
+However, more than 1 in 5 hiring managers say they feel rushed to hire quickly, despite not knowing what they’re doing.
 The way in which interviews are executed — and how candidates perceive these interviews — is mission critical to a successful hiring process.